Posts: 334

 The underlying question is probably the most simple question able to discern someone's race without seeing them.
 The response to the OJ trial was a wake-up call for how badly wrong our civil rights efforts had gone.
 And of course he did it.

+It should have been a jolting wake up call to all white people.
 I was thinking if this was the start of some of this woke crap...maybe even BLM stuff....regardless....sad and terrible situation.

 I'm puzzled when I read about someone dying from prostate cancer... especially someone who would/should have plenty of finances to see a doctor and it be caught and addressed.